hninl23/hninl23/README.md

-- 👋 Hi, I’m @hninl23.
+# 👋 Hi, I’m @hninl23.
 Hnin also means 'snow' in Burmese ❄️

+- 💻 I am currently a third year Computer Science student and an aspiring Software Engineer.
+- 🗽 I go to Hunter College based in NYC
-- 🌱 I’m currently familiaring myself with Python and JavaScript.
+- 🌱 I’m currently learning Python and experimenting with REACT to learn full-stack development.
+- 🧶 I really love crocheting (especially small plush!)

 <!---